sussynk/sussynk/README.md

 # 👋 Hi, I'm Clement!

-💻 Software Developer | 🚀 Open Source Enthusiast | 📍 Based in Malaysia
+💻 Software Developer | 🚀 Tech Enthusiast | 📍 Based in Malaysia

 ## ✨ About Me

-I’m a passionate developer who loves building innovative solutions and contributing to open-source projects.
+I’m a passionate developer who loves building innovative solutions and trying open-source projects.
 I enjoy learning new technologies and improving my skills in software development.
 My goal is to create impactful applications that make a difference!

 *   🔭 Currently working on exciting new projects in **cybersecurity software**.
 *   🌱 Constantly learning **Python, C, and Java** to enhance my skills.